 Your expert guide will teach you about this area’s prominent role in the Revolutionary War and the Civil War while taking you to the city’s most famous sights and off-the-beaten-path locales.

 See the historical sights and famous universities of the Boston area on this full-day trip from New York City.
 After a scenic drive through Connecticut, arrive in Boston, Massachusetts.
 See top Boston attractions, including Harvard University, Trinity Church, and the site of the Boston Tea Party.

 Follow the red-brick Freedom Trail, which leads to crucial historical locations.
 Your informative and engaging guide will teach you about Boston’s rich and colorful history.

 What to Know Before Booking Boston Tours

-When looking for the best Boston tours, it’s important to consider your interests and what you want to get out of the experience.
+When looking for the best Boston tours, it’s essential to consider your interests and what you want to get out of the experience.
 Are you interested in history and architecture?
 If so, a walking tour of the city’s historical landmarks is a great choice.

 - Walking Tours: As one of America’s oldest cities, Boston is rich in history and architecture.
 A walking tour is a great way to see all the city’s iconic landmarks, including the Freedom Trail, Fenway Park, and Beacon Hill.

-- Food Tours: Boston is home to some of the best restaurants in the country.
+- Food Tours: Boston is a haven for best restaurants in the country.
 If you’re a foodie, a food tour is a great way to sample the city’s culinary offerings.
 From seafood and Italian cuisine to local craft beer, you’ll find something to your taste on a Boston food tour.

 - Pub Crawls: As the birthplace of the American Revolution, Boston is no stranger to a good pub crawl.
 If you’re looking for a fun and festive way to explore the city’s nightlife, a pub crawl tour is a great option.